RobTillaart/MTP40C/README.md

 The library can set a maximum timeout in the communication with the sensor.
 Normally this is not needed to set as the default of 100 milliseconds is long enough for even the longest command.
 - **void setTimeout(uint32_t to = 100)** sets the timeout.
 If no parameter is given a default timeout of 100 milliseconds is set.
 - **uint32_t getTimeout()** get the value set above or the default.
 Value returned is time in milliseconds.

 ### Measurements

-- **float getAirPressure()** returns the air pressure from the device.
+- **float getAirPressureReference()** returns the air pressure reference from the device.
 Returns **MTP40_INVALID_AIR_PRESSURE** (0) in case request fails.
-THIS FUNCTION IS UNDER INVESTIGATION IF IT RETURNS THE ACTUAL AIRPRESSURE OR THE REFERENCE PRESSURE SET (last is assumed)
+Default is 1013.0.
 - **bool setAirPressureReference(float apr)** to calibrate the air pressure one can calibrate the sensor with an external device.
-Value should between 700.0 and 1100.0.
+Value for air pressure should between 700.0 and 1100.0.
 The function returns **false** if the parameter is out of range or if the request fails.
 - **uint16_t getGasConcentration()** returns the CO2 concentration in PPM (parts per million).
 The function returns **MTP40_INVALID_GAS_LEVEL** (0) if the request fails.

-Note: there is no **getAirPressureReference()** command documented, but it might be that **GetAirPressure()** is this.
-The datasheet is not conclusive in this aspect.

 ### Calibration